-Interest on the 2015 Restructuring Bonds is excluded from gross income for federal income tax purposes.
-Interest on the 2015 Restructuring Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof.
-See "TAX MATTERS" in this Official Statement.
+Interest on the 2022T Restructuring Bonds is included in gross income for federal income tax purposes.
+Interest on the 2022TE Restructuring Bonds is excluded from gross income for federal income tax purposes.
+Interest on the Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof.

-Restructuring Charges as a Portion of Customers' Total Electric Bill: The initial 2015 Restructuring Charge for the 2015 Restructuring Bonds is expected to represent approximately 2.5% of the total bill received by an average 1,000 kWh residential Customer.
-Combined with the 2013 Restructuring Charge, the restructuring charges are expected to represent approximately 6.2% of the total bill received by an average 1,000 kWh residential Customer.
+Restructuring Charges as a Portion of Customers' Total Electric Bill: The initial 2022 Restructuring Charge for the 2022 Restructuring Bonds is expected to represent approximately [•]% of the total bill received by an average 1,000 kWh residential Customer.
+Combined with the Prior Restructuring Charges, the restructuring charges are expected to represent approximately [•]% of the total bill received by an average 1,000 kWh residential Customer.